 Blood Vessel Health

 It is associated with decreases in inflammation which is a main component of heart disease.
 An antioxidant in olive oil, oleocanthal, is an anti-inflammatory that also reduces pain 14.
+It’s better for the heart to have less inflammation.

-Research has shown the Mediterranean diet may be associated with a reduced risk of cognitive problems and dementia 15.
+In addition to the heart, research has shown the Mediterranean diet may be associated with a reduced risk of cognitive problems and dementia 15.

 Animal studies have shown extra virgin to clear the beta-amyloid proteins from the brain helping to prevent Alzheimer’s disease 16.